 Now it seems to me, Astrology in any of its forms, be it modern/Western or the traditional, are by their nature, cruel, insofar as they limit people to particular boxes of qualities and characteristics.

 I respond, typically, to these sorts of beliefs by asking: "Why limit yourself, to one box?
 Why not simply engage those qualities and characteristics that you need to achieve your goals, or those necessary to enjoy the quality of relationships you want?"1.

-Another person shared with me that we're influenced by (are victims to) the motion of the planets.
-I asked, can we not choose to go our own way, make our own choices, enjoy our energy independent of those "influences".
-To which he replied, "yes, but they still influence", again inviting me to respond rhetorically with, "and we're free to ignore them, and go our own way."
+The general belief I hear repeated is that we're influenced by (subtext: we're victims to) the motion of the planets.
+In reply I ask, can we not choose to go our own way, make our own choices, enjoy our energy independent of those "influences".
+To which I generally receive, "yes, but they still influence", again inviting me to respond rhetorically with, "and we're free to ignore them, and go our own way."

-Another mentioned how we're subservient to, or under the control of the "elites" who want to reduce the world population to 500 million, or some such.
-He mentioned chem-trails, and genetic modifications and ...
+Others tell me how we're subservient to, or under the control of the "elites" who want to reduce the world population to 500 million, or some such.
+Among such folk I often hear mention of chem-trails, genetic modifications, alien abductions and ...

 Now in all these belief-systems, the subtext is the same - we're victims to forces beyond ourselves.

 Fortunately, the most successful physical theory in the entire history of the human race (quantum theory) can inject some sense into these sorts of discussions.